rembold-cs151-master/HW07/README.md

 #### Testing
  - Prob 2
- 	- Automated tests will check return values of all template functions
+ 	- Automated tests will check return values of all template functions, as well as playing some rounds of the game to see if proper overall scores are reported.
 	- With the exception of the function `display_hand`, automated tests will not check what is printed to screen.
 I will test that myself (and you should test it yourself as well!)
 Feel free to add whatever formatting or spacing you need to make the output to the screen look nice and readable.